 If your home is damaged by fire and the fire was started by fireworks – are you covered?
 Fire can leave your home damaged beyond repair.
 A hot July leaves the structure tinder dry.
 One ember landing on the roof can burst into flame in seconds.
 The property damage can be extensive, and lead to costly repairs.
 If your family has a tradition on the Fourth that includes a private firework display, it is well worth your time to have your homeowners’ insurance policy reviewed.

-Talk to us at L & A Insurance Services in Phoenix, AZ.
+Talk to us at L & A Insurance Services in Scottsdale, Arizona.
 The last thing you need to worry about on a day of celebration is a house fire, or causing an injury.